sudomesh/disaster-radio/README.md

-Disaster Radio is a work-in-progress long-range, low-bandwidth wireless disaster recovery mesh network powered by the sun.
+[disaster.radio](https://disaster.radio) is a work-in-progress long-range, low-bandwidth wireless disaster recovery mesh network powered by the sun.

 * `firmware/` is the ESP8266 firmware
 * `web/` is the web app served up by the ESP8266
-* `hardware/` is the kicad board kayout and schematic
+* `hardware/` is the kicad board layout and schematic
 * `enclosure/` are 3D models of the enclosure(s)

 The `web/` dir includes a simulator server that presents the same API as the ESP8266 to the client.
 This makes development of the web app possible without having the Disaster Radio hardware hooked up.